 - Improper lane use, including lane splitting.

-The NHTSA reports that 42% of motorcyclists killed in single-vehicle crashes were impaired by alcohol, and 30% of riders did not have a valid license to operate a motorcycle.
+The NHTSA reports that 43% of motorcyclists killed in single-vehicle crashes were impaired by alcohol, and 36% of riders did not have a valid motorcycle license.

 Motorcycle vs. Car Accidents